Polkadot-Blockchain-Academy/pba-content/syllabus/Guest_Lectures/Formal_Methods/intro.md

 ---
 title: Formal Methods for Rust
-description: Introduction to the Guest LEcture on formal methods for Rust verification.
+description: Introduction to the Guest Lecture on formal methods for Rust verification.
 duration: 60 minutes

 ---